vladimir-shcherbakov/azure-powershell/src/ResourceManager/Insights/Commands.Insights/help/Add-AzureRmDiagnosticSetting.md

 ```

 ### -ResourceId
-Specifies the ID of the resource.
+Specifies the ID of the resource from which data will be routed.

 ```yaml
 Type: String